samdunne/omniauth-gplus/README.md

 **Requirements**:

   1. Ruby 1.9 OR Rubinius 1.9 OR JRuby 1.9
-  2. Omniauth ~> 1.1
-  3. A GPlus API key/secret
+  2. A GPlus API key/secret

 You can either install manually: